cloudlinux/user-docs-cloudlinux/docs/wpos-plugin/README.md

 ## Introduction

 Performance has a great impact on the site attendance and efficiency.
 We know that many customers want an auto tool to resolve problems with site performance.
 Many sites are built with WordPress CMS.
-So, we decided to find and implement some complex solution – the “WordPress Optimization Suite” to help our customers increase their site performance.
+So, we decided to find and implement a complex solution – the “WordPress Optimization Suite” to help our customers increase their site performance.

 We introduce the first functionality for the optimization suite called “Object cache module”.